 What do I need to do to be included in the BH-BL UPK program LOTTERY?

 Applications for UPK need to be submitted generally in early March.
 The application* includes: (* Only complete applications will be entered into the lottery.)

 - Census Form

 - Three Proofs of Residency

-- The lottery for completed applications will be held on Friday, April 1, 2022
+- The lottery for completed applications is generally held at the end of March.

 - Time and location will be communicated to families ahead of time